 I must tell you this, if you follow me on Instagram you probably know already but I had a rare cookie slump when I was developing my chewy chocolate chip cookie recipe.
 (It’s coming up on the blog so stay tuned!)
 I was so confused because chewy cookies are the one that I never fail to bake.
 Well, until I had the cookie slump.

 I didn’t change my recipe, but for some reason, the cookies didn’t come out of the oven the way I wanted them to be.
 So I had to adjust little things here and there and what happened was I came out of the opposite side of the dark tunnel of cookie slump being never better at baking them!

 How to make these chewy vegan funfetti cookies

-As you can see in the picture on the left side, the ingredients for these chewy vegan funfetti cookies are super simple and minimal.
+As you can see in the picture on the left, the ingredients for these chewy vegan funfetti cookies are super simple and minimal.
 I also used ingredients that are accessible for most of us either in the local supermarket or online.
 Here’s the break down of the ingredients.

 I used regular plain flour to make these vegan funfetti cookies.
 Plain flour is most common and should be accessible to most of you.
-If you want to make this vegan funfetti cookies gluten-free, you can replace the plain flour with gluten-free rice flour too.
+If you want to make these vegan funfetti cookies gluten-free, you can replace the plain flour with gluten-free rice flour too.
 The texture will be slightly different but it’ll make wonderful cookies!